scionproto/scion/doc/cryptography/certificates.rst

 Implementations must include support for P-256, P-384, and P-521.

 Note that the list might be extended in the future.
-SCION implementations must reject cryptographical algorithms not found on the list.
-This document currently serves as the list of accepted cryptographical algorithms.
+SCION implementations must reject cryptographic algorithms not found on the list.
+This document currently serves as the list of accepted cryptographic algorithms.

 For convenience, the ``AlgorithmIdentifier`` definition is included below: